eiskalteschatten/BookJournal/README.md

 - Print a book
 - Export book as PDF
 - Fix Windows-specific bugs
+- Find new source for high-resolution book covers

 ### 0.5.0
 - Update to Electron 3